jdewit/grunt-html-upgrader/README.md

 # grunt-html-upgrader

-> Upgrade your html files in a snap
+> Upgrade your html files with Grunt!

 ## Getting Started
 This plugin requires Grunt `~0.4.2`